modern-crypto-gateway/crypto-gateway/README.md

 ```

 Detection matches incoming transfers by `(family, address)` via the
-`order_receive_addresses` join, so a USDT transfer on **any** of the 7 EVM
+`invoice_receive_addresses` join, so a USDT transfer on **any** of the 7 EVM
 chains (Ethereum, Polygon, Base, Arbitrum, OP, Avalanche, BSC) against the
-`evm` entry matches this order — an EVM pubkey is identical across all EVM
+`evm` entry matches this invoice — an EVM pubkey is identical across all EVM
 chains.
 Tron and Solana each get their own canonical address.

 Omitting `acceptedFamilies` defaults to `[familyOf(chainId)]` — single-family
-orders keep working without change.
+invoices keep working without change.
 In A1.b, the **token** is still scoped
 per-chain; A2 introduces USD-pegged amounts and any-token acceptance within
 a family (e.g. pay $100 in USDC, USDT, or native ETH on any EVM chain).

 ## Address pool

-Incoming-payment addresses aren't HD-derived per-order anymore — they come
+Incoming-payment addresses aren't HD-derived per-invoice anymore — they come
 from a **shared family-scoped pool** that's pre-derived, pre-registered with
-Alchemy, and reused across orders.
+Alchemy, and reused across invoices.
 Pool rules:

 - **One pool per family** (`evm` / `tron` / `solana`).
 EVM pubkeys are identical
   across all 7 EVM chains we support, so one pool row covers an entire family.
 - **Reuse**.
-When an order reaches a terminal state (confirmed / expired /
+When an invoice reaches a terminal state (confirmed / expired /
-  canceled) its pool row returns to `available` and serves the next order.
+  canceled) its pool row returns to `available` and serves the next invoice.
   This is what makes small-amount payments on expensive chains viable — 100
-  orders share one sweep tx instead of paying gas to sweep 100 dust addresses.
+  invoices share one sweep tx instead of paying gas to sweep 100 dust addresses.
 - **Auto-refill**.
 Allocation triggers a background refill when available
   count drops below threshold.
 Operators don't normally interact with the
   pool after initial seeding.